-2 Within the FC District, multi-family dwellings shall be permitted only within an Open Space Design.
+&lt;sup>2 Within the FC District, multi-family dwellings shall be permitted only within an Open Space Design.

-3 If not developed as a subdivision, requires Site Plan Approval by the Planning Board
+&lt;sup>3 If not developed as a subdivision, requires Site Plan Approval by the Planning Board

-Subject to limitations on municipal regulations in G.L.
-Chapter 40A, Section 3.
+&lt;sup>4 Subject to limitations on municipal regulations in MGL.
+Ch.
+40A, §3.